-Marchell Linus, who has obtained a three year training at First Rain Dance Theatre and specialized in Contemporary, Hip Hop, Commercial Dancing & Jazz, is steadily becoming one of Namibia’s most sought after dance influences.
+Marchell Linus, who obtained a three-year training at First Rain Dance Theatre and specialized in Contemporary, Hip Hop, Commercial Dancing & Jazz, is steadily becoming one of Namibia’s most sought after dance influences.

 Linus has been part of Namibia’s biggest award ceremony’s, the Namibian Annual Music Awards (NAMAs) as a Dancer and Assistant Choreographer for five consecutive years from 2014 until 2018.